2019 Afghan presidential election

 Presidential elections were held in Afghanistan on 28 September 2019.
 According to preliminary results, which runner-up Abdullah Abdullah appealed against, incumbent Ashraf Ghani was re-elected with 923,592 votes, 50.64% of the vote.
 After delays over disputed votes, Ghani was declared the winner in the final results on 18 February 2020.
 Abdullah Abdullah rejected the results and moved to set up his own parallel government and separate inauguration.
 However, Ghani was officially sworn in for a second term on 9 March 2020.
 The ensuing political crisis was not resolved until 16 May 2020, when Ghani and Abdullah signed a power-sharing deal in which Ghani would remain president and Abdullah would lead the peace talks with the Taliban when they start.
 Voter turnout was less than 20%.

+These were the last elections in the Islamic Republic of Afghanistan, before this republic was overthrown by the 2021 Taliban offensive.

 Background

 The elections were originally scheduled for 20 April, but the Independent Election Commission announced on 26 December 2018 that they would be postponed until 20 July, in order to resolve problems that became apparent during the October 2018 parliamentary elections.
 The additional time will be used to verify voter lists and train election workers on the new biometric identification system.
 On 20 March 2019, the IEC once again delayed the election, this time by two months from 20 July to 28 September.
 A spokesman blamed the delay on changes in election laws along with management and technical problems − the presidential vote then coincided with local council votes and delayed parliamentary elections in Ghazni Province.